Introduction to Rubber Technology

 • Environmental factors that can cause degradation of rubber compounds

-• The effects that heat and chemicals have on the polymer network and finished propertie
+• The effects that heat and chemicals have on the polymer network and finished properties

 • Methods of protection